Cool Cymru: Colin Jackson

-Throughout the 1990s Colin Jackson became one of Great Britain's most successful athletes, but was also notable for waving the Welsh flag after every win for Great Britain.
+Throughout the 1990s hurdler Colin Jackson became one of Great Britain's most successful athletes, but was also notable for waving the Welsh flag after every win for Great Britain.
 Jackson would later acknowledge that he had become more aware of his identity due to Anti-Welsh sentiment during this period, stating "I felt the discrimination was because I was Welsh more than anything else."

 Jackson's success and open pride in being Welsh saw him idolized in Wales, and he became an early icon of Cool Cymru, with Jackson winning BBC Wales Sports Personality of the Year three times and being invited to present the Best British Group Award to fellow Welshmen, The Manic Street Preachers at the 1997 Brit Awards.

 Rugby Union

-Rugby had long been Wales' national sport and was seen as a "cultural signifier", with the Welsh team's fortunes often reflecting the economic and cultural vagaries of the nation itself.
-As such, the 1980s and early 1990s were a difficult time for both Welsh rugby and the nation at large.
-The harsh economic realities were reflected in many Welsh players (such as Jonathan Davies, Scott Quinnell and Scott Gibbs leaving the nation to 'go North' and play Rugby League.
-It was at the height of Cool Cymru that professional rugby union allowed the Welsh clubs to resign these star players and cultural figures like Davies, Quinnell and Gibbs all returned to both play rugby union in Wales, and for the national team.

-However, Wales continued to perform poorly until Graham Henry was appointed Coach of the National team in 1998.
-The hope for a Welsh revival, and the cultural aspect of the national team were both evident when Henry was named "The great Redeemer" (an allusion to "Guide me O thou great Redeemer", the opening line of the Welsh hymn Cwm Rhondda).
-In his first year, Henry led Wales to a then record ten straight victories.
-Most memorably a first ever win for the Welsh against South Africa and a close victory over England at Wembley.
+In his first year, Graham Henry led Wales to a then record ten straight victories.
+A first ever win for the Welsh against South Africa and a close victory over England at Wembley.